General Information & Student Accommodations Information

 - Use of computer

-- Use of assistive technology software
+- Use of assistive technology software or equipment

 Other accommodations are determined on a case by case basis.
 Students may be able to arrange for accommodated testing with the instructor or they can schedule to take an accommodated test at the Learning Accommodations Center.